-The project plan will set out the mobility groups in each month, their start date, and the month when payment will be made (anticipated point of expenditure).
+The project plan will set out the Mobility Groups in each month, their start date, and the month when payment will be made (anticipated point of expenditure).
 In advance of payment, successful applicants will need to submit data on participants (including names) via the Project Reporting Tool, for verification that funding is being provided for a confirmed mobility.

-The project plan will need to be reviewed in the month of the project's first mobilities and, as appropriate updated, monthly through the Project Reporting Too.
+The project plan will need to be reviewed in the month of the project's first mobilities and updated monthly through the Project Reporting Tool.
 This enables the Delivery Partner to oversee grant administration effectively.
 This is a condition of the Grant Funding Agreement.
-You are required to keep your project plan as up to date as possible over the lifetime of your project via the Project Reporting Tool.
-This includes mobility groups that have started and mobility groups that are yet to begin.
+Grant Recipients are required to keep their project plan as up to date as possible over the lifetime of your project via the Project Reporting Tool.
+This includes Mobility Groups that have started and Mobility Groups that are yet to begin.